Lame-duck session: 76th Congress, 3rd Session (1940–1941)

-After the first session of the 76th Congress adjourned in August 1939, President Franklin D. Roosevelt called Congress into extraordinary session in September to deal with the threat of war in Europe, and this session lasted into November.
+After the first session of the 76th Congress adjourned in August 1939, President Franklin D. Roosevelt called Congress into an extraordinary session in September to address the threat of war in Europe, and this session lasted into November.
 Thus, the annual session that began on January 3, 1940, was the third session of the 76th Congress.
 It, too, was dominated by the international situation.
-The President requested the largest peacetime defense program to that point in American history, and, by the end of the summer, Congress had enacted $13 billion in defense authorizations and appropriations, a military draft, income tax revisions, an excess profits tax, and related measures.
+The President requested the largest peacetime defense program to that point in American history, and by the end of the summer, Congress had enacted $13 billion in defense authorizations and appropriations, a military draft, income tax revisions, an excess profits tax, and related measures.

-In June, July, and again in September 1940, the President offered the view that Congress need not remain in session any longer.
-Some congressional leaders, however, held that Congress should "stand by" in session, in case of emergency.
+In June, July, and again in September 1940, the President expressed the view that Congress need not remain in session any longer.
+Some congressional leaders, however, believed that Congress should "stand by" in session in case of an emergency.
 Congress met regularly through mid-October, then limited itself to two or three meetings per week until January 3, 1941; there was no extended recess for the November 1940 elections.
-The session thus became the longest in history to that point.
+The session thus became the longest in history up to that point.

-During the lame duck period following the election, little was undertaken; the Congressional Record from November 4, 1940, through January 3, 1941, covers fewer than 500 pages, and quorums were often hard to raise.
+During the lame-duck period following the election, little was undertaken; the Congressional Record from November 4, 1940, through January 3, 1941, covers fewer than 500 pages, and quorums were often hard to raise.
 The administration declined to send major new proposals (such as a defense production board, aid to Britain, new taxes, and an increase in the debt limit) to Capitol Hill until the 77th Congress would convene in January.
-Work also was impeded because both the House and Senate had to meet in substitute quarters while their chambers in the Capitol underwent repairs.
-Among the more notable actions of this lame duck period were the decision to sustain the veto of a measure to limit regulatory agency powers, and the publication of a committee report on sabotage of the defense effort.
+Work was also impeded because both the House and Senate had to meet in substitute quarters while their chambers in the Capitol underwent repairs.
+Among the more notable actions of this lame-duck period were the decision to sustain the veto of a measure to limit regulatory agency powers and the publication of a committee report on sabotage of the defense effort.